Modernize legacy systems with

 An obsolete code needs costly hardware or licenses to run it.
 Also, the supplier rarely updates the platform or has stopped maintenance.

-Learn how to following solutions
+Learn how to

-without breaking things. what you’ll get with
+without breaking things.
+What you’ll get with

 this course

 Modernizing legacy systems doesn’t have to mean risky rewrites or late-night deployments.
 This course gives you a structured, low-risk approach to transforming your codebase, one decision, one step at a time.
-You’ll learn how to preserve what works, rebuild what doesn’t, and align tech choices with real business needs
+You’ll learn how to preserve what works, rebuild what doesn’t, and align tech choices with real business needs.

 01How to assess legacy systems without guesswork